mihaicris-adoreme/cordial-ios-sdk/README.md

 [[[CordialPushNotificationHandler alloc] init] processNotificationDeliveryInForegroundWithUserInfo:userInfo completionHandler:completionHandler];
 ```

 4. Let the SDK know when your app receives a silent push notification.
-Silent push notifications are used for notifying the app of a new in-app or inbox message:
+Silent push notifications are used for notifying the app of a new in-app or inbox message.
+In a function `application(_:didReceiveRemoteNotification:fetchCompletionHandler:)` call the SDK method `processSilentPushDelivery`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: